Gary James' Interview With

 Q - So Freddy, why did you pick this time to publish your autobiography?

 A - I think because it's the right time.
 I have a lot of stories in that book that people don't know.
 The people I've met, the people I've influenced through some of my records or my style.
-It's good to let it out there and let everybody know.
+It's good to get it out there and let everybody know.
 The book comes right to the point.
 It's like me talking in that book.
 I'm talking about all the famous acts, and they were all wonderful people.
 My wife and friends in Connecticut were pushing me.
 "You gotta write a book.
 You got so many good stories to tell."
 A lot of people in this business, people that you've interviewed, Rock and Roll acts, don't even have the stories I have 'cause they don't meet those people or work with anybody like that, and I did.
 So, it worked out perfectly.

 Q - Let me read what a couple of guys wrote about you.

-A - OK.
+A - Okay.

 Q - This is from Brown and Friedrich's Encyclopedia Of Rock And Roll: "Freddy rates high as one of the teenage idols who was manufactured and perpetuated by the proper amount of publicity and exposure.
 Freddy showed a surprising amount of staying power as an artist, thanks mainly to the heavy dance beat of his hits and his dark, good looks.
 Lord knows it couldn't have been his voice or his heavy Boston accent."
 What do you have to say about that?

 A - (laughs) I never thought I should be a teenage idol.
 I never wanted to be a teenage idol.
 I'm a Rock 'n' Roll act.
 "Tallahassee Lassie" is a Rock 'n' Roll record.
 It's not a teenage idol record.
-Teenage idols are Frankie Avalon, Fabian (Bobby) Rydell.
+Teenage idols are Frankie Avalon, Fabian, (Bobby) Rydell.
 People like that.
 The Bobby Vees.
 I'm not any of those.
 I'm a Rock 'n' Roll act.
 And you can judge me by the records.
 As far as the voice goes, I do agree.
-I don't have a great voice, but I'll tell you something right now, I'll rock with the best out there, 'live' onstage.
+I don't have a great voice, but I'll tell you something right now, I'll rock with the best out there, live onstage.
 If they want to come and see me, they'll find out how good I am onstage.
 But I don't want to be a teenage idol.
 I never did.
 I don't know why I was classified in there.
 Because of my good looks?
 It didn't matter to me about good looks.
-What mattered to me was to sing real raw Rock 'n' Roll records.
+What mattered to me was to sing real, raw Rock 'n' Roll records.
 "Tallahassee Lassie".
 I keep using that record because to me, that's my favorite record and it's the best record.
 Not "Palisades Park".
 Not "Way Down Yonder In New Orleans".
 The second record I would say would judge me is "Buzz Buzz A-Diddle".
 It's another Rock record.
 It didn't go as high on the charts, but that's Freddy Cannon.
 That's who I want to be and that's who I am.

 Q - "Action" was pretty rockin' too, wasn't it?